Renfrew, Calgary: Demographics

+Crime

 Education

 Several major schools are located in the district, including Colonel Macleod Junior High, St. Alphonsus Elementary/Junior High, Stanley Jones Elementary, and the former Renfrew Elementary.

 Amenities

 A full-sized football field is located at Renfrew Athletic Park.
 Parkland and greenspace are not abundant with the exception of the school grounds, and the area adjacent to Nose Hill creek, which includes the McInnis & Holloway Memorial Forest still in its infancy.
 Other athletic facilities in addition to the schools include the Boys & Girls Club, a swimming pool, indoor skating rink, an outdoor skating rink at the community association building, and soccer fields located by the creek.

-A Mr. Sub outlet has been in continuous operation in its present 16th Avenue location since the 1970s.
-The neighbourhood is also serviced by a KFC outlet on 13th Avenue.
-Renfrew has also become home to several notable dining establishments including Boogies Burgers (est. 1969), sustainably sourced seafood restaurant Big Fish, and the 2012 Where to Dine winner for Best Brunch, OEB Breakfast CO.
+Renfrew has also become home to several notable dining establishments including Boogies Burgers (est. 1969), and the 2012 Where to Dine winner for Best Brunch, OEB Breakfast CO.

 Several convenience stores are clustered in the western portion of the neighbourhood, including the Stanley Jones grocery, occupying one of the oldest surviving structures in the neighbourhood.

 The neighbourhood is in direct proximity to several commercial zones, including shops along Edmonton Trail and Centre Street in adjacent Crescent Heights and Bridgeland, along 16th Avenue to the north and west, and across the bridge in Mayland Heights.
 The downtown core is only 3,000 metres from Renfrew and easily accessible by city transit, bike, private automobile, or foot.